Project Preview & Debugging

 Note: double-click is needed to open the scene to preview the game content.
 If there are not any scenes open, or if an empty scene is created, no content will show.

 After selecting Browser to preview, click the Preview button next to it to run the web version of the game directly in the default desktop browser.
 It is recommended to use Google Chrome as the browser for previewing and debugging during development, as Google Chrome has the most comprehensive and powerful DevTools.

 At the top of the browser preview screen there are a series of controls to control the preview effect:

-- The leftmost menu is used to select the scale size of the preview window to simulate the display effect on different mobile devices, and the device resolution can be added manually in Cocos Creator -> Preferences -> Device Manager.
+- The leftmost menu is used to select the scale size of the preview window to simulate the display effect on different mobile devices, and the device resolution can be added manually in Cocos Creator/File -> Preferences -> Device Manager.

 - Rotate: decide whether to display landscape or portrait screen

 - Debug Mode: choose which levels of log in the script will be output to the browser console